 Many people want to know how to overcome fatigue from anxiety when it feels like every day brings a new challenge.
-Perhaps you’ve been exploring different anxiety treatment options or considering a chance to reclaim your energy and peace of mind.
-Wherever you are on your journey, rest assured that anxiety-related fatigue is common and it is treatable.
+Perhaps you’ve been exploring different anxiety treatment options or wondering why your energy never seems to come back.
+Anxiety-related fatigue is common, and it is treatable.

-At Rockland Recovery Behavioral Health, we blend evidence-based treatments with holistic practices to address every aspect of your well-being.
-Our team works closely with you to identify triggers and develop personalized strategies so you can reclaim your energy, peace of mind, and capacity to engage fully in life on your own terms.
+At Rockland Recovery Behavioral Health, we combine evidence-based therapies with mindfulness practices to address every aspect of your well-being.
+Our team works closely with you to identify triggers and develop personalized strategies so you can get your energy back and engage fully in life on your own terms.

 The duration of anxiety-related fatigue varies widely from person to person.
 In some situations, you might notice a dip in energy that resolves quickly, particularly if your anxiety-inducing situation is short-lived.
 For instance, you might be extremely anxious before a big presentation but feel more like yourself once it’s over.
 In these cases, your stress hormones gradually return to normal, allowing you to recover within a day or two.